cram2/pycram/examples/orm_example.md

-from ormatic.dao import AlternativeMapping from pycram.datastructures.enums import Arms from pycram.datastructures.grasp import GraspDescription from pycram.robot_plans import PickUpAction as PickUpActionDesignator from typing_extensions import Optional from pycram.datastructures.dataclasses import FrozenObject
+from ormatic.dao import AlternativeMapping from pycram.datastructures.enums import Arms from pycram.datastructures.grasp import GraspDescription from pycram.robot_plans import PickUpAction as PickUpActionDesignator, ActionDescription from typing_extensions import Optional

 # create new dataclass, it has to inherit from ORMaticExplicitMapping